lucasagustinAbella/RAG-Agent-/README.md

 ### Running the Agent

-Run the following commands in the terminal while been located on the root folder
+Run the following commands in the terminal while been located on the root folder, u only need the GUI to run the full code

 To start the main process: